SwapnilChand/think/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-A simple website to surprise my father.
+A simple quiz android app.
-His birthday is on 10th of May.

 ## Inspirations
 * www.headspace.com
-* plumvillage.org
+* www.plumvillage.org

 ## Built With